 Obtain a broad understanding of the lands, peoples and critical issues of the circumpolar world.

-Apply University of the Arctic's Circumpolar Studies Core courses as electives in Yukon University degree programs, or any of the School of Liberal Arts certificates and diplomas, including Northern Studies, or as part of a Bachelor of Arts or Science completed at another University of the Arctic-member institution.
+Apply University of the Arctic's Circumpolar Studies Core courses as electives in Yukon University degree and partner degree programs, or any of the School of Liberal Arts certificates and diplomas, including Northern Studies, or as part of a Bachelor of Arts or Science completed at another University of the Arctic-member institution.

 COVID-19 has disrupted many university activities, but Circumpolar Studies is not one of them.
 All Circumpolar Studies courses have been and continue to be taught online.